chanthamoney/csci3081/project/docs/Iteration2Checklist.md

 >If your source code or unit tests **do not compile** or if there is an obvious **seg fault** in either the arenaviewer or the unit tests, **__YOU MUST MODIFY THE COMMENT NEXT TO THE CHECKBOX BELOW__** to let us know what the problem is or you will lose all points for that item.

-- [ ] I have compiled and executed both the source code and unit tests using a fresh clone of my repo.
+- [ x] I have compiled and executed both the source code and unit tests using a fresh clone of my repo.
 They compile and execute without segmentation faults.

 **__Next, please place an 'X' in the appropriate box for each requirement.__**